Pesticide Maximum Residue Levels (MRLs) for plant-based foods

 Domestically produced food

-All domestically-produced food sold in New Zealand must comply with the current Food Notice: Maximum Residue Levels for Agricultural Compounds and amendments.
+All domestically-produced food sold in or exported from New Zealand must comply with the current Food Notice: Maximum Residue Levels for Agricultural Compounds and amendments.

 The MRL Notice lists the MRLs for a range of agricultural compounds, but also includes a provision for residues of up to 0.1 mg/kg for agricultural compound/food combinations not specifically listed.